Collaborative Learning via Prediction Consensus: Proof of Proposition

-then we have $j$-th column remains the the lowest column sum in matrix $\bm{C}$ and $(i,j)$-th entry being the lowest value in $i$-th row of $\bm{C}$ for $i\neq j$, \end{proposition} \begin{proof} Let $\CC=\bm{A}\BB$, the column sum of column $j$ of $\CC$ can be expressed as:
+\item $(i,j)$-th entry being the lowest value in $i$-th row for $i\neq j$ \end{enumerate} then we have $j$-th column remains the the lowest column sum in matrix $\bm{C}$ and $(i,j)$-th entry being the lowest value in $i$-th row of $\bm{C}$ for $i\neq j$, \end{proposition} \begin{proof} Let $\CC=\bm{A}\BB$, the column sum of column $j$ of $\CC$ can be expressed as:

 for $t \neq j$, the column sum of $\CC$ is

 We first show that $j$-th column remains the lowest column sum in $\bm{C}$.
 For $t\neq j$:

 (i) holds because for $k\neq j$, $b_{kt}-b_{kj}>0$ and $\sum_i a_{ij}<\sum_i a_{ik}$ \\ (ii) holds because the $j$-th column has the lowest column sum in B